jjduhamel/blog/posts/2019-01-18-nixos-install.md

 ## Add a User

-Next, create a new user other than root.
-Note that I do this at the command line rather than my nix config, because this is system dependent.
-If I wish to migration my configuration to an existing system, I should not have to update the config to reflect all the users on that system.
-Similarly, I would not want NixOS to create new users for me.
+**Note:**  We do this at the command line rather than my nix config.
+This approach allows you to decouple system-dependent variables from your NixOS configuration.
+Some users may prefer to hardcode these in the nix config.

 ```bash
 $ useradd -m -G wheel <user>